New Limit for Neutrinoless Double-Beta Decay of $^{100}$Mo from the CUPID-Mo Experiment

 The distinction between Dirac and Majorana behavior is an extreme experimental challenge.
 Neutrinoless double-beta (\onbb) decay is the traditional and the most sensitive tool to probe the Majorana nature of neutrinos.
 This process is a nuclear transition consisting in the transformation of an even-even nucleus into a lighter isobar containing two more protons and accompanied by the emission of two electrons and no other particles, with a change of the lepton number $L$ by two units~\cite{Furry:1939,Bilenky:2015,DellOro:2016tmg,Dolinski:2019a}.
-An observation of this rare process would establish that neutrinos are Majorana particles~\cite{Schechter:1982}.
-The current most stringent limits on \onbb decay half-lifes are at the level of $ 10^{26}$ yr in $^{136}$Xe and $^{76}$Ge \cite{Gando:2016, Agostini:2019}.

-\onbb decay can be induced by a variety of mechanisms~\cite{Dolinski:2019a,Bilenky:2015,Deppisch:2012,Rodejohann:2012}.
+An observation of this hypothetical process would establish that neutrinos are Majorana particles~\cite{Schechter:1982}.
+The current most stringent limits on \onbb decay half-lives are at the level of $ 10^{25}$--$10^{26}$ yr in $^{136}$Xe, $^{76}$Ge and $^{130}$Te \cite{Gando:2016, Anton:2019, Alvis:2019, Agostini:2020, Adams2020}. \onbb decay can be induced by a variety of mechanisms~\cite{Dolinski:2019a,Bilenky:2015,Deppisch:2012,Rodejohann:2012}.
 Among them, the so-called mass mechanism --- consisting in the exchange of a virtual light Majorana neutrino --- represents a minimal extension of the Standard Model.
 In this mechanism, the \onbb decay rate is proportional to the square of the effective Majorana neutrino mass $\langle m_{\beta\beta} \rangle$, a linear combination of the three neutrino mass eigenvalues which fixes the absolute neutrino mass scale.
-Present limits on $\langle m_{\beta\beta} \rangle$ are in the range of $(0.06-0.6)$ eV~\cite{Dolinski:2019a}, assuming that the axial charge $g_A$ is not quenched and equal to the free nucleon value of $\simeq 1.27$ \cite{Suhonen:2019,Gysbers:2019,Simkovic:2018b}.
+Present limits on $\langle m_{\beta\beta} \rangle$ are in the range of $(0.06$--$0.6)$ eV~\cite{Dolinski:2019a}, assuming that the axial charge $g_A$ is not quenched and equal to the free nucleon value of $\simeq 1.27$ \cite{Suhonen:2019,Gysbers:2019,Simkovic:2018b}.